Tuesday, 23 April 2024

 The wonder here is that Pilate showed any reluctance to apply the final solution.
 Three times!
 What was another Jewish peasant to him?
 No one was advocating for Jesus.
 Nonetheless, Luke wants us to know that Pilate had a definite intention - to release, but his prior purpose was keeping things orderly in that volatile city.
 Perhaps the Governor thought the “people” would have favoured Jesus - there had been evidence of popular support in the preceding period.
 Luke lets us know that the notorious prisoner, (?Jesus) Barabbas had participated in a Jerusalem revolt and was identified as a murderer [perhaps of soldier(s) - but that seems unlikely to me].
 Surely Pilate had been ready to crucify that man!
 (Perhaps Pilate had been holding Barabbas to extract information from him?)

 Jesus was "handed over".
-By Pilate exercising his power, “their will” prevailed.
+By Pilate exercising his power, “their will” was done.
 All four tell us Jesus was handed over - I take it as being to Pilate's soldiers, with his authorisation to execute the prisoner.
 The Governor retained authority in the use of force, as shown in his deliberately offensive sign (John, below).
 As we have seen before, Jesus knew it would "end" in this way.

 Now Mark’s compressed account: